memgraph/docs/docs/how-to-guides/indexes.md

 Memgraph supports two types of indexes:

-  * label index
+- label index
-  * label-property index
+- label-property index

-## How to check if indexes exists
+## How to check if indexes exist?

-To check if indexes exist use the following Cypher query:
+To check if indexes exist, use the following Cypher query:

 ```cypher
 SHOW INDEX INFO;